olaoyesalem/Bunzz__FunDity/README.md

 ## Members Role

-- **Olaoye Salem Iyanuloluwa** : Responsible for creating smart contracts,deploying,writing tests for the smart contract ,and co- writing the script connecting Front-End and smart contract  using web3.js and also wrote part of the fron-end.
+- **Olaoye Salem Iyanuloluwa** : Responsible for writing and deploying smart contract;writing tests for the smart contract ,and co- writing the script connecting Front-End and smart contract using web3.js,ethers.js,hardhat.
 - **Benjamin Easter**: Responsible Writing the front-end and co-writing the script connecting Front-End and smart contract  using web3.js

 ## Problem